rsiepelinga/board-games-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Server Files

+- **server**
+  - **models**: This folder stores all the models for how data will be formatted once it's returned from the server.
+    - **Collection.js**: Stores an array of board games (Game).
+    - **Game.js**: Stores all the key fields about an individual board game.
+  - **routes/api**: These are the paths and where the code that makes the call outs to BGG lives
+    - **boardgame.js**: Uses "getGame" to retrieve a singular board game by id from BGG
+    - **collection.js**: Uses "getCollection" to get all the board games in each user(s) collection.
+  - **index.js**: Stores all the paths to everything referenced in the server folder.

+## React Files

+More documentation coming soon.

+# React App Documentation

+This project was created with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

 ### `npm test`